Why Disposable Diapers are Dirty and Dangerous

 Yes, you should be alarmed.

-And if dioxin and sodium polyacrylate weren’t toxic enough, many disposable diapers contain Tributyl Tin (TBT).
+Some disposable diapers contain Tributyl Tin (TBT) and other heavy metals.
 Considered a highly toxic environmental pollutant, TBT spreads through the skin and has a hormone-like effect in the tiniest concentrations.
 TBT harms the immune system and impairs the hormonal system, and it is speculated that it could cause sterility in boys.

 Even worse, in 1999, a study showed that childhood respiratory problems, including asthma, might be linked to inhaling the mixture of chemicals emitted from disposable diapers.
 The study identified these chemicals in emissions from two brands of disposable diapers (specific brands tested were not disclosed):

-The dangers of disposable diapers are profound.
-For your baby’s sake, please dump the Poison Pampers (or Huggies, Luvs, Seventh Generation, etc.) right away.
+The list of toxic nasties in disposable diapers presents a series of risks you might not be willing to take with your child.
+For your baby’s sake, please consider quitting the Poison Pampers (or Huggies, Luvs, etc.) right away.

 Disposables Cause Rashes

-Even if sodium polyacrylate was completely safe, the super-absorbent qualities of disposable diapers are not really the blessing they seem to be.
+Even if sodium polyacrylate was completely safe (and there is some debate about this), the super-absorbent qualities of disposable diapers are not really the blessing they seem to be.
 Super-absorbent disposables can do three things:

 - Facilitate less diaper changing from parents, which leads to rashes because of exposure to the super-absorbent chemicals, bacteria, and ammonia from accumulated urine in the diaper.